CompOmics/compomics.github.io/colims/_posts/2017-10-06-modulesconfiguration.md

 Colims x.y.z can be downloaded from the [Downloads](/projects/colims/#downloads.html) section on the home page.
 The zipped archive contains 3 folders:

   * `colims-client-x.y.z`: the graphical user interface module
-  * `apache-activemq-5.9.0`: the storage queueing module
+  * `apache-activemq-5.15.0`: the storage queuing module
   * `colims-distributed-x.y.z`: the storage engine module

 ----